nus-cs2103-AY2324S1/ip/docs/README.md

 ### Deadline

-Chewy can add a deadline task to your task list.\
+chewy can add a deadline task to your task list.\
 Format: `deadline <description> /by <time>`
 * `<time>` must be in the format `dd/MM/yyyy`
 * `<description>` can be any string